mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 </html>
 ```

--  Style the content in the `Index.cshtml` file in the `SportsStore/Views/Home` folder.
+- Style the content in the `Index.cshtml` Razor View file in the `SportsStore/Views/Home` folder.

 ```
 @foreach (var p in Model?.Products ??
 Enumerable.Empty<Product>())